 A few studies have gone beyond solution of the flow base states to explore their stability spectrum.
-Weislogel [37] examined the linear stability of an infinite, initially quiescent column of liquid supported within a slender triangular groove of constant cross-section using conventional modal analysis.
-Other researchers have since examined the free surface collapse and gas ingestion in inertial-capillary flows for rectangular [38], triangular [39] or asymmetrical [40] grooves, the stability of liquid menisci attached to a solid edge [41, 42], and the dryout instability for thermocapillary (i.e. non-isothermal) driven flow in triangular grooves [43].
-Aside from these specialized studies, however, the majority of theoretical studies have been devoted exclusively to solutions governing unperturbed base states i.e. solutions in the absence of disturbances.
+Most notably, Weislogel [38] examined the linear stability of an initially quiescent infinite column of liquid supported within a slender triangular groove of constant cross section.
+Using conventional modal analysis, he showed that in the limit of vanishing small Bond number, the flow is linearly stable to disturbances of all wavelengths.
+Other researchers have explored the stability of liquid menisci attached to a solid edge [39,40] as well as a dryout instability for thermocapillary (i.e., nonisothermal) driven flow in triangular grooves [41].
+There is also developing interest in partially confined systems (i.e., flow between parallel or canted plates with open sidewalls) driven by an external pressure gradient large enough to induce inertial effects.
+Experiments and supporting theoretical analysis for these capillary-inertial flows have shown that when the average flow speed exceeds the capillary wave speed along the free surfaces, the flow becomes choked as the free surface undergoes collapse with subsequent gas ingestion [42-45].
+Aside from these specialized studies, however, the majority of theoretical studies have been devoted exclusively to solutions governing unperturbed base states, i.e., solutions in the absence of disturbances.

-In this work, we address for the first time the stability of stationary and transient interfaces associated with capillary flows in slender, open triangular grooves of constant cross-section subject to the Concus-Finn inequality [26] ensuring liquid penetration $(\theta + \alpha < \pi/2)$ and the restriction that the liquid always wet the channel sidewalls.
-In Section III, we outline the derivation of the governing interface equation [28-31].
-In Section IV, we examine the nonlinear stability of stationary states subject either to Dirichlet, Neumann or constant volume conditions.
+In this work we address the stability of stationary and transient interfaces associated with capillary flows in slender open triangular grooves of constant cross section subject to the Concus-Finn inequality [27] ensuring liquid penetration ($\theta + \alpha < \pi/2$) and the restriction that the liquid always wet the channel sidewalls.
+In Sec.
+III we outline the derivation of the governing interface equation [29-32].
+In Sec.
+IV we examine the nonlinear stability of stationary states subject to either Dirichlet, Neumann, or constant-volume conditions.
 By invoking the gradient flow form of the interface disturbance equation and an associated Lyapunov energy functional governing the decay in time of arbitrary disturbances, we demonstrate that stationary interface shapes are exponentially stable and therefore extremely robust to perturbations.
-In Section V, we examine the generalized non-modal linear stability of self-similar states obeying Washburn scaling [44, 45] using both analytic arguments and direct numerical computation.
+In Sec.
+V we examine the generalized nonmodal linear stability of self-similar states obeying Washburn scaling [46,47] using both analytic arguments and direct numerical computation.
 Our results indicate that self-similar solutions characterized by the scaling $z \sim t^{1/2}$ are both transiently and asymptotically stable to infinitesimal perturbations.

 III.
-MODEL FOR FREE SURFACE CAPILLARY FLOW IN SLENDER OPEN TRIANGULAR GROOVES
+MODEL FOR FREE-SURFACE CAPILLARY FLOW IN SLENDER OPEN TRIANGULAR GROOVES

-In this section, we outline the theoretical model describing the capillary motion of a non-volatile, isothermal Newtonian liquid film flowing within an open slender triangular groove in contact with an ambient passive gas [28-31], as depicted in Fig. 2(a).
-The inlet midline film thickness at the origin is denoted by d = h(x = 0, z = 0, t) and the channel length by L where the slender limit is assumed, namely $d/L \ll 1$.
-Shown in Fig. 2(b) is a cross-sectional view of the flow geometry where h(z,t) denotes the local midline film thickness, α is the groove interior half-angle, r_c is the radius of curvature of the liquid interface and θ is the contact angle of the liquid wetting the channel sidewalls.
+In this section we outline the theoretical model describing the capillary motion of a nonvolatile, isothermal Newtonian liquid film flowing within an open slender triangular groove in contact with an ambient passive gas [29-32], as depicted in Fig. 2(a).
+The inlet midline film thickness at the origin is d = h(x = 0, z = 0, t) and the channel length is denoted by L, where the slender limit is assumed, namely, $d/L \ll 1$.
+Shown in Fig. 2(b) is a cross-sectional view of the flow geometry, where h(z, t) denotes the local midline film thickness, α is the groove interior half angle, r_c is the radius of curvature of the liquid interface, and θ is the contact angle of the liquid wetting the channel sidewalls.
 The liquid film is assumed to maintain a constant contact angle independent of location or flow speed.